What is IIM CAT Entrance Exam? - Full Form, Exam Pattern & Toppers list

 3. Quantitative Ability (QA)

-Quantitative Ability (QA) is the third and last section of the CAT exam, this section tests the mathematical ability and problem solving skills of the candidate.
-This section is also of 40 minutes in which a total of 22 questions of MCQ and Non-MCQ type are asked.
+Quantitative Ability (QA) is the third and final section of the CAT exam.
+This section evaluates the candidate's mathematical ability and problem solving skills.
+This section is also of 40 minutes in which a total of 22 questions of MCQ and non-MCQ type are asked.

 3. Quantitative Ability (QA)